colinbrookes/hevelian-activemq/README.md

 ## Run
 Just deploy activemq-webapp-`{version}`.war to Tomcat and this is it.
 The application provides an advanced mechanism for configuration customizations, so if something is missing - find instructions below for any extensions.
 For the most complex cases - activemq-core-`{version}`.jar provides an abstraction to build your own web application with custom broker initialization logic.

+> The Web Application just starts the ActiveMQ Broker.
+It does not start any UI to interact with the queues.
+This is planned for the next releases, but for now any third party tools can be used.

 ### Default
 In case the war is deployed and no any additional configuration is specified - the default one will be used: